 Haptic Music is an application that used a variety of textures to create a new approach to music (Figure 5c).
 It introduces various musical instruments, each of them having a different haptic texture to best represent that particular instrument.
-Cymbals and tuba are represented by softness, and require different amounts of pressure to play them.
+Cymbals and tuba are represented by softness, and require different amounts of pressure to play.
 Softness corresponds to how easy the instruments are to be played in real life.
-The piano had varying pressure levels, which depended on the key underneath the HTP.
-Maracas used friction and the natural sound made by the servo motors when being pressed.
+The piano had varying pressure levels depending on the key underneath the HTP.
+Maracas used friction and the sound made by the servo motors when being pressed.
 A center box serves as a haptic metronome: when the player places the HTP atop different tempo values, the rod's height is varied to let the player feel that tempo.

 The participant creating this application only used haptic shapes.
-Each shape was filled with a transparent brush and had associated haptic behaviors matched to the various instruments and/or parts of that instrument.
-The participant stated that he preferred haptic shapes as they are easy to track in the program.
+Each shape was filled with a transparent brush and had associated haptic behaviors matched to the various instruments and its parts.
+The participant preferred haptic shapes as they are easy to track in the program.